Aanchal123/ProjectManagement/README.md

 Contains the one-page report summarizing the experience of creating and maintaining this GitHub repository.

+Project Board
+A GitHub project board used to track tasks and progress during the semester and referenced during standups to communicate work status.

 ## Repository Maintenance

 This repository was maintained throughout the term to track progress, manage versions of key deliverables, and consolidate course materials in a single workspace.
 Updates were made as work progressed on assignments and the final project.